 - Assess programs and practices in all state agencies as they affect women

-Denella Clark, Hyde Park resident and President and CEO of Boston Arts Academy (BAA) Foundation, has been re-elected as Chair of the Massachusetts Commission on the Status of Women (MCSW).
-Chairwoman Clark was first appointed to the Commission in 2015 and reappointed in 2018 by Massachusetts Governor Charlie Baker.
-She was elected to Chair by her fellow Commissioners, and is the first Woman of Color to lead the Commission.
+Denella Clark, Hyde Park resident and President and CEO of Boston Arts Academy (BAA) Foundation, was first appointed to the Commission in 2015 and reappointed in 2018 by Massachusetts Governor Charlie Baker.
+She was elected to Chair in 2020, and again in 2021, by her fellow Commissioners, and is the first Woman of Color to lead the Commission.
 Clark’s past roles include serving as Vice Chair and Treasurer.

 Chairwoman Clark shares, “The Commission is ever grateful to our partners and colleagues, including the members of state administration and the legislature, who collaborated with us during this challenging time in order to listen to the voices of women and advocate for legislation that uplifts our voices.
 We look forward to expanding our research and efforts in line with our mission to advance the status of women and girls in Massachusetts.”